Fitomo/Classification-Service/README.md

     sleep_week_slope
     hr_week_slope
   ```
-  The service will then output the predicted health score (calculated using a gradient boosting regression).
+  The service will then output the current health score and predicted health score (calculated using a gradient boosting regression).
+Incorrect requests will not return health scores.

 ## Getting started